Royal Lahaina Luau

 Summer: 5:15pm Check-in, 5:45pm Luau

-Check-in 30 minutes prior to activity start time.
+Check-in 30 minutes prior to the start of the Royal Lahaina Luau.

 Duration: 3 hours